genestack/user-docs/docs-rework/odm-api/contribute/transformations/single-cell/transformation-process-reference.md

 #### 4.2.3 Expression Group upload

 The Brotli-compressed expression file and its metadata file are uploaded to create a new Expression Group, linked to the newly created Cell Group.
+One Expression Group is created per extracted matrix.
+Currently a Cell Group can be linked to a single Expression Group, which is why a configuration naming several matrices is rejected during validation.